|Born: 2nd Jan 1868

 |1868 BIRTH in the Sub-district of Mancroft in the City and in the County of the City of Norwich

 |When and where born

 Clearly, at this point you are thinking that this must be the wrong person, since sex change operations were not really popular in 1868!
 However, the following notes attached to the birth certificate show that there was a mistake, but not how this was made!

 |In No. 467.
 Col. 2 for Jane read James and in Col.3 for Girl read Boy.Corrected on the 27th February 1903.
 By me Geo.
 R. Cooke Superintendent Registrar.
 On production of a Statutory Declaration made by Phoebe Carrington and Eliza Bunting.

 Here Phoebe Carrington is his mother (who it has taken 35 years to noticed her daughter is in fact a son - presumably she couldn't read the birth certificate) and who is Eliza Bunting?
 I reckon that this is Eliza Carrington, James's sister.

 By the 1891 census he was staying at 10 Sandsfield Lane in Gainsborough as a boarder.
 He was 23 and was working as an advertising agent, one of his fellow boarders was Joseph Dye (born circa 1867), also an advertising agent, and also born in Norwich (I believe his family came from Lakenham in Norwich).

-By 1901 he had moved even further North to and was living with his first wife Ellen Butterfield (nee Walmsley) in Blackburn, where he was listed as a beer seller (working on his own account) occupying the Ship Inn at 151 Penny Street.
+In 1901 he was still living with his wife Ellen Butterfield in Blackburn, where he was listed as a beer seller (working on his own account) occupying the Ship Inn at 151 Penny Street.
 Ellen was 12 years his senior, and was a native of Blackburn.
-They had married in December 1897 in the district of Blackburn (Volume 8e, page 530).

 Ellen died on the 28th July 1907, her probate read: